Gruppo Torinese Trasporti: Ferrovia Torino-Ceres

 The Ferrovia Torino-Ceres (also known as Torino-Valli di Lanzo) is a commuter railway connecting the towns of Ceres, Lanzo Torinese, Cirié, Caselle Torinese and others to downtown Turin.
 As of 2011, the closest station to the city centre is Torino Dora.

-The section from Torino Dora to Porta Milano (close to Piazza della Repubblica and downtown Turin) operated from 1923 to 1985 but has long been discontinued, though a proposition for its reuse has recently been moved (2014).
+The section from Torino Dora to Porta Milano (close to Piazza della Repubblica and downtown Turin) operated from 1923 to 1987 but has long been discontinued, though a proposition for its reuse has recently been moved (2014).
 However, both this section and its continuation up to Madonna di Campagna train station will be discontinued in the near future, at least as part of the Torino-Ceres railway line.
 Overall, this whole section will be replaced by a new one running underground along Corso Grosseto and this new track will eventually reach Torino Rebaudengo Fossata so to join the Turin-Milan railway, locally called "Passante Ferroviario di Torino" ("Turin Railway Bypass").

 A station linked to Turin International Airport by escalators opened for the 2006 Winter Olympic Games and realizes the first rail connection between Turin and its airport.

 GTT Tramways

 GTT owns ten tramway routes, one of which being the Sassi-Superga tramway.
 The historic route 7 where only heritage trams are operated by the Associazione Torinese Tram Storici, is not operated by GTT.
-The GTT routes are:
+The routes are: